 How will you check whether my child is engaging with their work and how will I be informed if there are concerns?

-We check with Microsoft Teams and Classcharts if pupils are attending and engaging with remote sessions.
+We check with Microsoft Teams if pupils are attending and engaging with remote sessions.
 If there are any concerns parents will be contacted by school staff by email/phone call to remedy the situation.

 How will you assess my child’s work and progress?

 Feedback can take many forms and may not always mean extensive written comments for individual children.
 For example, whole-class feedback or quizzes marked automatically via digital platforms are also valid and effective methods, amongst many others

 How will you work with me to help my child who needs additional support from adults at home to access remote education?